Saichethan/PinkRoses/README.md

 ![Pink Roses](images/roses.jpeg)
 ### Goals

-* Web Apllication for awareness (2018-2019)
+* Web Apllication for awareness
-* Diagnosis using Machine Learning Technics (2019-2020)
+* Financial support information and Moral aid
-* Improvement of diagnosis (2020-2021)
+* Diet for prevention
-* Progressive Web App of fully updated Application (2020-2021)
+* Progressive Web App of fully updated Application

 > Interested in Project go through Wiki for more information